vobu/poc-workers/README.md

 - **SharePoint Worker**: Handles jobs of type `sharepoint`.
 It looks up a page name in `sharepoint-pages.json` and returns the page content if found, or a list of available pages if not.
 - **SSL Labs Worker**: Handles jobs of type `ssllabs`.
 It fetches an SSL Labs report for a given domain by scraping the public SSL Labs site, waits for the report to be ready, and parses the results into structured data.
 If the report is not ready after several attempts, it returns an error.

-Each worker logs its activity to the console with colored prefixes for easy identification.
+Each worker logs its activity to the console with simple prefixes for easy identification.
 The workers use environment variables for configuration, which are loaded from the `.env` file.

 ## Credentials